segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/freshchat-source/index.md

 [Freshchat](https://www.freshworks.com/live-chat-software/){:target="_blank"} is a modern messaging software built for sales and customer engagement teams to talk to customers across websites, emails and social networks.

 This source is maintained by Freshworks.
-For any issues with the source, contact the [Freshchat Support team](mailto:support@freshdesk.com)
+For any issues with the source, contact the [Freshchat Support team](mailto:support@freshdesk.com).

 ## Getting started:

 Before you start, make sure that you have admin rights in Freshchat and [Workspace Owner or Source Admin roles](/docs/segment-app/iam/roles/) in Segment.

-**Step 1:** Authenticate Segment

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank"} click **Add Source**.
 2. Search for "Freshchat" in the Sources Catalog, select Freshchat, and click **Add Source**.